clockspot/arduino-clock/README.md

 **A digital clock for the Arduino Nano and a nixie tube display.**

-* Features perpetual calendar with day counter and sunrise/sunset, alarm with skip/snooze, and countdown timer.
+* Features perpetual calendar with day counter/sunrise/sunset, alarm with skip/snooze, and countdown timer.
 * Supports automatic DST change, hourly chimes, LED lighting control, piezo beeper, and switchable relay.
 * Supports four- or six-digit displays of Nixie tubes multiplexed in pairs via two SN74141 driver chips.
 * Timekeeping requires a DS3231 real-time clock via I2C, which is battery-backed and thermocompensated.